ryantxr/insightly-php/README.md

 The wrapper functions return native PHP objects (arrays and objects), so working with them is easily done using built in functions.

-The API interface is provided by the `Insightly` class.
+The API interface is provided by the `Ryantxr\Insightly\Client` class.
 Please refer to the source-code documentation for more information.

 The library was authored by Nathan Davis, and is currently in beta.